Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/dataset-evaluator/beir.md

 Our BEIR benchmark structure is like below picture.
-Basic preprocessing process is same at 6 benchmark dataset, So we construct preprocess process, ingest, evaluation code are in BaseBeirEvaluator class.
+Basic preprocessing process is same at 6 benchmark dataset, so we construct preprocess, ingest, evaluation process are in BaseBeirEvaluator class.
 Each evaluator class corresponding to the benchmark datasets (FEVER, FIQA, HOTPOTQA, QUORA, SCIDOCS, and SCIFACT) inherits from the BaseBeirEvaluator.